imodpasteur/ShareLoc.XYZ/README.md

 ## License

 The source code of ShareLoc.XYZ platform is released under MIT license.
-The content hosted in ShareLoc.XYZ, including data and applications are owned by the original authors and made available according to the corresponding license.
+The content hosted in ShareLoc.XYZ, including data and applications are owned by the original authors and made available according to the corresponding license specified by the authors.

 Fairy Dust is released under MIT license, and we apply the same MIT license to the .